axk7493/450-Projects/README.md

 ============
 Run Sebesta_Main.Java

-It takes the input from the fron.in file and gives the result as expected
+It takes the input from the front.in file and gives the result as expected